bruhad-dave/drs-validator/README.md

 ## Install

-DRS_Validator can be used without explicit installation via validator_runner.py as shown in [Quick Start](#quick-start).
-This is useful to run tests on several DRS objects from an input file as described above.
+DRS_Validator can be used without explicit installation via `validator_runner.py` as shown in [Quick Start](#quick-start).
+This is useful to run tests on several DRS objects from an input file as described above, without making changes to your local environment.

 DRS_Validator can be installed as follows, once the repo is pulled down with `git clone`.

-### Install with conda
+### In a conda env
 ```
-cd <path/to/this_repo>
+cd <abs/path/to/drs-validator>
 conda env create -f env.yaml
 conda activate drs_endpoint_test

-python setup.py install
 ```

-### Install with pip
+### With pip
 ```
-cd <path/to/this_repo>
+cd <abs/path/to/drs-validator>
 pip install -r requirements.txt

-python setup.py install
+python setup.py install ## `pip install .` would also work
 ```

 ## Using DRS_Validator